itswasabii/Quest/README.md

-# Phase 4 Full-Stack Application Project Template
+# Quest

-## Learning Goals
+## Group A

-- Discuss the basic directory structure of a full-stack Flask/React application.
-- Carry out the first steps in creating your Phase 4 project.

----
+Use the readme to help you set up the project and environment , we'll change it in the end

 ## Introduction